Recite Me Logo Easy Read and Translation

 Dr David Vickers, Medical Director, Cambridgeshire Community Services NHS Trust, explained:

-“At the same time, I want to remind everyone who is yet to have their first or second dose that it is not too late.
-You can still book your first or second vaccination online or by calling 119.
-If you’d rather walk in to get your jab, you can find the latest walk-in clinics near you via www.thevaccinators.co.uk.
+“I’d also like to remind anyone who is yet to have their first or second dose that it’s not too late.
+You can still book your first or second vaccination online via the National Booking Service or by ringing 119 free of charge or alternatively you can walk in to one of our large-scale vaccination sites.”

 End